adamharrison/liquid-cpp/README.md

 * Significant speedup over ruby-based liquid.
 (Need to do benchmarks; but at first glance seems like a minimum of a 6-fold speedup over regular Liquid)
 * Fully compatible with both `Liquid`, Shopify's ruby gem, and `WWW::Shopify::Liquid`, the perl implementation.
 The only thing we're missing is optimizer, or AST walk capabilities.
 * Use a standard build system; like cmake, instead of a manual make.
+* Optional compatibilty with rapidjson to allow for JSON reading.

 ### Partial